ZerBea/hcxdumptool/README.md

 Driver must support (mandatory) monitor mode and full packet injection

-WIRELESS EXTENSIONS are deprecated and not longer supported
+WIRELESS EXTENSIONS are deprecated and no longer supported

 Get information about VENDOR, model, chipset and driver here: https://wikidevi.wi-cat.ru/

 Manufacturers do change chipsets without changing model numbers.
 Sometimes they add (v)ersion or (rev)vision.

-Prefered chipsets MediaTek (active monitor mode)
+Preferred chipsets MediaTek (active monitor mode)

 Always verify the actual chipset with 'lsusb' and/or 'lspci'!